coder8113/CFOOD2/README.md

 We will also make use of user testing to receive detailed feedback.
 The questionnaire for user testing can be found at the link below: https://docs.google.com/forms/d/e/1FAIpQLSeOQwSU76QZ_Z7YGtrS5bfv8pcEGBcakACQKb--Ga02E-lq9Q/viewform?usp=sf_link

+## Documentation
+Documentation for this project was produced using doxygen.
+Our site can be viewed at: https://codedocs.xyz/coder8113/CFOOD2/index.html

 ## Authors and acknowledgment
 Robert Cresswell and Jennifer Puzey